Jefferson County continues to report no new COVID-19 deaths

 JEFFERSON COUNTY, N.Y.
-(WWTI) — Jefferson County is continuing to report no new COVID-19 related deaths.
+(WWTI) — In a daily report on Tuesday, Jefferson County, once again, reported no new COVID-19 deaths.

+This is following a trend in previous weeks, with few COVID-19 fatalities.

 The following COVID-19 data is the most current for Jefferson County and is provided by Jefferson County Public Health: